moekaouri/reactnativeapp/README.md

 the application will be responsive with error handling for https requests failure with an added loader while waiting for the data to be fetched nad unit tests.

+i will be adding extra simple auth user sign in and sign up using firebase with error handling